 A long galley style kitchen, which has everything you could possibly need for cooking.
-Plus a great little selection of herbs and spices to help yourself too.
 I also love the little baskets they have for each room.
 A great way to store your dry food.
 Unless you’ve managed to buy half the shop as the guys in basket number 3 had done!!

 There’s also a small laundry and drying room.
-Not huge but for me and my wet boots a perfect place for them to stay.
+Not huge but perfect for wet boots or to hang your jacket.

 The Star Bunkhouse was a wonderful place to stay and relax.
 It’s a warm cosy atmosphere and decorated with a personal touch.
 I could imagine coming back as a big group and having the whole place to ourselves.

 Bwlch itself is a small village.
 However, there are still a few great walks you can do directly from the hostel.
-And there are even a few leaflets you can buy with walks for just 20p, yes what a bargain.
+And there are even a few leaflets you can buy with walks for just 20 pence, yes what a bargain.

-*I was a guest at The Star Bunkhouse.
-However, all views and opinions are my own.
+*I was a guest at The Star Bunkhouse for my first trip and paid for my second.
+All views and opinions are my own.

 *Becky the Traveller participates in the Amazon Services Associates Programme, as well as other affiliate programmes.
 If you make a purchase through these, I earn from the qualifying links.
 This is at no extra cost to you.
 Read more here.